The Bankrate promise

 The best car insurance company is different for every driver.
 It depends on where you live, what type of coverage you need, how much you can afford to spend and what discounts you qualify for.
 If you are shopping for car insurance, understanding what you are looking for in a company and getting quotes from several providers could help you find the best option for you.

 The at-fault driver still pays for property damage in a no-fault state, and that includes damage to vehicles.
-This means that if another driver hits you, they are still liable for your damages and could pay for the expenses with insurance or out of pocket.
+This means that if another driver hits you and is determined to be at-fault, they are still liable for your damages and could pay for the expenses with insurance or out of pocket.
 No-fault coverage only refers to injuries.